-- Is being commercialized by us; - Has received regulatory approval; - · Is a subject of an application for regulatory approval that is pending before the applicable regulatory authority; or - Is the subject of at least an ongoing Phase 2 clinical trial (in the case of a termination by Intrexon due to an uncured breach or a voluntary termination by us), or an ongoing Phase 1 clinical trial in the field (in the case of a termination by us due to an uncured breach or a termination by Intrexon following an unconsented assignment by us or our election not to pursue development of a Superior Therapy).
+- Is being commercialized by us; - Has received regulatory approval; - Is a subject of an application for regulatory approval that is pending before the applicable regulatory authority; or - Is the subject of at least an ongoing Phase 2 clinical trial (in the case of a termination by Intrexon due to an uncured breach or a voluntary termination by us), or an ongoing Phase 1 clinical trial in the field (in the case of a termination by us due to an uncured breach or a termination by Intrexon following an unconsented assignment by us or our election not to pursue development of a Superior Therapy).

-Our obligation to pay 50% of net profits or revenue as described further in Note 8 in the accompanying unaudited financial statements under the heading "License Agreements-Exclusive Channel Partner Agreement with Intrexon Corporation" with respect to these "retained" products will survive termination of the Channel Agreement.
+Our obligation to pay 50% of net profits or revenue as described further in our Annual Report on Form 10-K under the heading "Business-License Agreements, Intellectual Property and Other Agreements-Exclusive Channel Partner Agreement with Intrexon Corporation" with respect to these "retained" products will survive termination of the Channel Agreement.